streamlit/docs/content/get-started/fundamentals/advanced-concepts.md

 ## Caching

-The Streamlit cache allows your app to stay performant even when loading data from the web, manipulating large datasets, or performing expensive computations.
+Caching allows your app to stay performant even when loading data from the web, manipulating large datasets, or performing expensive computations.

-The basic idea behind caching is to store the results of expensive function calls and return the cached result when the same inputs occur again rather than calling the function on subsequent runs.
+The basic idea behind caching is to store the results of expensive function calls and return the cached result when the same inputs occur again.
+This avoids repeated execution of a function with the same input values.

-To cache a function in Streamlit, you need to decorate it with one of two decorators (`st.cache_data` and `st.cache_resource`):
+To cache a function in Streamlit, you need to apply a caching decorator to it.
+You have two choices:

+- `st.cache_data` is the recommended way to cache computations that return data.
+Use `st.cache_data` when you use a function that returns a serializable data object (e.g. str, int, float, DataFrame, dict, list). **It creates a new copy of the data at each function call**, making it safe against [mutations and race conditions](/library/advanced-features/caching#mutation-and-concurrency-issues).
+The behavior of `st.cache_data` is what you want in most cases – so if you're unsure, start with `st.cache_data` and see if it works!
+- `st.cache_resource` is the recommended way to cache global resources like ML models or database connections.
+Use `st.cache_resource` when your function returns unserializable objects that you don’t want to load multiple times. **It returns the cached object itself**, which is shared across all reruns and sessions without copying or duplication.
+If you mutate an object that is cached using `st.cache_resource`, that mutation will exist across all reruns and sessions.

+Example:

 ```python
 @st.cache_data